johnnadratowski/postman-repl/README.md

 # Requests

 * Requests are loaded into global P variable.
-TAB COMPLETION HELPS!
+Tab completion and help functions supported.
 * Requests are namespaced under there folder name.
 * You can simply call the request with no args to use the default parameters from the Postman config
 * Requests use the "requests" library.
 You can pass the kwargs for the request.